Fault Tolerance for Service Function Chains

 \subsection{Normal Operation of Protocol}

-For a chain of length $n$, one may consider our protocol as running $n$ instances (per middlebox) of the protocol developed earlier in \sect{ftc-middlebox}.
-As shown in \fig{packet-stream}, a packet is steered in order through \texttt{Forwarder}, the chain of \texttt{Replica}s and middleboxes, and \texttt{Buffer}.

-\textbf{At \texttt{Forwarder}.} \texttt{Forwarder} receives incoming packets from outside world and piggyback messages from \texttt{Buffer}.
-Each thread in \texttt{Forwarder} stores piggyback messages received from \texttt{Buffer} in a circular queue.
-The thread reads a piggyback message from its queue and appends the piggyback message to an incoming packet.
-If its queue is empty, \texttt{Forwarder} appends an empty piggyback message.

-\textbf{At a server hosting a middlebox and a \texttt{Replica}.} A \texttt{Replica} strips and processes a delivered piggyback message before the packet transaction.
-Then, the packet is processed in a transaction.
-Finally, the \texttt{Replica} updates and reattaches the piggyback message to the packet, and forward the packet.
+\fig{packet-stream} shows the normal operation of our protocol.
+The forwarder receives incoming packets from the outside world and {\em piggyback messages} from the buffer.
+A piggyback message contains middlebox state updates.
+As the packet passes through the chain, a replica detaches and replicates the relevant parts of the piggyback message and applies associated state updates to its state stores.
+A replica $r_i$ tracks the state updates of a middlebox $m_i$ and updates the piggyback message to include these state updates.
+Replicas at the beginning of the chain replicate for middleboxes at the end of the chain.
+The buffer withholds the packet from release until the state updates of middleboxes at the end of the chain are replicated.
+The buffer transfers the piggyback message to the forwarder that adds it to incoming packets for state replication.

+The forwarder receives incoming packets from outside world and piggyback messages from the buffer.
+A piggyback message consists of a list of piggyback logs and a list of {\em commit vectors}.
+The tail of each replication group appends a commit vector to announce the latest state updates that have been replicated $f+1$ times for the corresponding middlebox.

-\emph{Processing a piggyback message.} A \texttt{Replica} $r$ is in the replication group of $f$ preceding middleboxes.
-For each of these middleboxes, $r$ maintains a vector $MAX_m$.
-Upon receiving a packet, a \texttt{Replica}'s thread processes each PL $(S,V_1,V_2)$ of a relevant middlebox $m$ as described in \sect{vc-protocol-modif}.
-Once $V_1[i] \leq MAX_m[i]$ for each $i$ holds, it replicates state updates $S$ and updates $MAX_m$ by merging it with $V_2$ \cite{vector-clock}.
+Each replica constantly receives packets with piggyback messages.
+A replica detaches and processes a piggyback message before the packet transaction.
+As mentioned before, each replica is in the replication group of $f$ preceding middleboxes.
+For each of them, the replica maintains a dependency vector $MAX$ to track the latest piggyback log that it has replicated in order.
+The replica processes a relevant piggyback log from the piggyback message as described in~\sect{vector-clock}.
+Once all prior piggyback logs are applied, the replica replicates the piggyback log, applies state updates to the associated state store, and updates the associated dependency vector $MAX$.

-\emph{Updating a piggyback message.} If a \texttt{Replica} $r$ is \texttt{Head} or \texttt{Tail} in the replication group of a middlebox $m$, it updates PCL $(m,C,(S,V_1,V_2))$ from the piggyback message.
-If $r$ is a \texttt{Head}, a thread updates PL $(S,V_1,V_2)$ from the PL constructed in the packet transaction to disseminate state-updates.
-If $r$ is a \texttt{Tail}, a thread replaces $C$ with its $MAX_m$.
-Later by reading $C$, \texttt{Buffer} is informed about the latest state updates that have been replicated $f+1$ times for middlebox $m$, captured by vector clock $MAX_m$.
-Moreover, since $r$ as the \texttt{Tail} has replicated the PL for $f+1$-th time, the thread sets $(S,V_1,V_2)\gets\emptyset$ to reduce the size of the piggyback message.